neoforged/.github/primers/1.21.6/index.md

     - `GlobalSettingsUniform` - An object fod handling the uniform holding the current game settings.
     - `LevelRenderer`
         - `endFrame` - Ends the current frame being rendered to by constructing a fence.
-        - `getFogRenderer` - Returns the fog renderer.
+        - `renderLevel` now takes in a `GpuBufferSlice`, the fog vector, and whether the current position is foggy instead of the `GameRenderer`
     - `MappableRingBuffer` - An object that contains three buffers that are written to as required, then rotates to the next buffer to use on end.
 These are synced using fences.
     - `PanoramaRenderer#render` now takes in a boolean for whether to change the spin up the spin rather than two floats.
     - `PerspectiveProjectionMatrixBuffer` - An object that holds the projection matrix uniform.